Hidden dualities in 1D quasiperiodic lattice models: Emergence of (almost) perfect duality for higher-oder commensurate approximants

 We start by focusing on the AA-NNN in Fig.$\,$\ref{fig:intersection_points}.
-For different approximants of $\varphi_{{\rm GR}}^{-1}=(\sqrt{5}-1)/2$, we plot the set of points $\{(E_{i},V_{i})\}$ that satisfy the condition $E_{i}(V_{i},\varphi,\kappa)=E_{i}(V_{i},\mathcal{R}_{0}[\varphi,\kappa])$.
+For different approximants of $\tau^{-1}=(\sqrt{5}-1)/2$, we plot the set of points $\{(E_{i},V_{i})\}$ that satisfy the condition $E_{i}(V_{i},\varphi,\kappa)=E_{i}(V_{i},\mathcal{R}_{0}[\varphi,\kappa])$.
 In Fig.$\,$\ref{fig:intersection_points}(a) we use $t_{2}=0.025$.
 In this case, the AAM's duality is only weakly broken and all the points fall into a seemingly well-defined line, to a very good approximation, even for $\tau_{c}=1$.
-Very similar curves are obtained for different approximants as we already motivated in Sec.$\,$\ref{subsec:com_gen_dual}.
-This is what is expected if there are well-defined SD points: for each energy $E$, the unrotated and rotated FS fully intersect at a single coupling strength $V^{*}(E)$, to a very good approximation.
-For $t_{2}=0.2$ {[}Fig.$\,$\ref{fig:intersection_points}(b){]}, however, the intersection points clearly fall into a region (and not a curve) for the lowest-order approximants.
+Very similar curves are obtained for different approximants, showing that the commensurate SD points quickly converge to the incommensurate SD points, even for small unit cells.
+This is what is expected if there are well-defined SD points for any CA: for each energy $E$, the unrotated and rotated FS fully intersect at a single coupling strength $V^{*}(E)$, to a very good approximation.For $t_{2}=0.2$ {[}Fig.$\,$\ref{fig:intersection_points}(b){]}, however, the intersection points clearly fall into a region (and not a curve) for the lowest-order approximants.
 In this case, there is no well-defined SD curve for which the FS is invariant under $\mathcal{R}_{0}$, for all $\varphi,\kappa$.
 Interestingly, as we increase the order of the approximant the region shrinks, eventually looking like a curve.
-As discussed in Sec.$\,$\ref{subsec:com_gen_dual}, a perfectly well-defined SD curve is only obtained in the limit $\tau_{c}\rightarrow\tau$.
-In practice, however, CA of high-enough order already provide an essentially perfect description of the incommensurate thermodynamic limit SD curve.
+A perfectly well-defined SD curve is only obtained in the limit $\tau_{c}\rightarrow\tau$.
+This is also the case for $t_{2}=0.025$, in Fig.$\,$\ref{fig:intersection_points}(a), although in this case the curve seems essentially perfect within numerical accuracy, even for very small unit cells.
+This is because in practice, CA of high-enough order already provide an essentially perfect description of the incommensurate thermodynamic limit SD curve.
 In Fig.$\,$\ref{fig:intersection_points}(b), for instance, the intersection points already fall into an almost perfect curve for $\tau_{c}=5/8$.